harness/developer-hub/docs/continuous-integration/ci-technical-reference/upload-artifacts-steps/upload-artifacts-to-s-3-step-settings.md

 ---
 title: Upload Artifacts to S3 step settings
 description: Upload artifacts to AWS or other S3 providers such as MinIo.
-sidebar_position: 160
+sidebar_position: 30
 helpdocs_topic_id: wdzojt3ep3
 helpdocs_category_id: 4xo13zdnfx
 helpdocs_is_private: false
 helpdocs_is_published: true
 ---

-This topic provides details about the settings for the Upload Artifacts to S3 step, which uploads artifacts to AWS or other S3 providers, such as [MinIO](https://min.io/product/s3-compatibility).
+This topic provides details about the settings for the **Upload Artifacts to S3** step, which uploads artifacts to AWS or other S3 providers, such as [MinIO](https://min.io/product/s3-compatibility).

 :::info